Learn about restraining orders from award-winning Wisconsin family law attorneys

 In Wisconsin, the term “protective order” is used to describe an order prohibiting a party from using certain evidence at trial and is not related to restraining orders at all.

-For a civil harassment restraining order to be granted, the Court must find reasonable grounds to believe that the respondent has engaged in harassment with intent to harass or intimidate the petitioner.
+For a civil harassment restraining order to be granted, the Court must find reasonable grounds to believe that the respondent has engaged in harassment with the intent to harass or intimidate the petitioner.

 Harassment is defined as ANY of the following under Wis.
 Stat. §813.12 (1):